crossbario/txaio-etcd/README.rst

 The implementation is pure Python code compatible with both **Python 2 and 3**, and runs perfect on **PyPy**.

-The library requires **Twisted** (asyncio support could be added with no API break), but other than that only has minimal, Python dependencies.
+The library currently requires **Twisted**, though asyncio support can be added with no API break.
+Ah, did I mention?
+PRs are welcome! ;)

+But other than the underlying network library, there are only small pure Python dependencies.

 Installation